nwaiss/P1-Catch-Template/readme.md

 ![clion select target](.github-images/CLion/run_clion.png)

-From here, if you run the Tests target, you should see your test results appear in a testing window that appears.
+From here, if you run the Tests target, you should see your test results appear in a testing window at the bottom of your screen.

 ![clion test results](.github-images/CLion/test_results.png)